OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/defining_containers/screencast/script.md

   - Dicts are still awesome and should not always be replaced by custom data structures
   - NamedTuples vs. dataclasses is for now mainly a matter of personal taste

+## Running example

+- Want to record basic data of students in this course: First name, last name, email

 ## Some drawbacks of dictionaries

 - This is just a motivation for custom data structures; Go over it as quickly as possible

+## NamedTuples

+Big difference:

+- Dict keys are string literals
+- NamedTuple fields are identifiers

 ## Reminder